outdreamer/build-a-cure-1/docs/reference/math_analysis.md

 									- we've also identified a constant (pi) locking the relationship between the diagonal of a four-sided object anchored at the origin & the unit circle anchored at the origin

-								- back to our original motion type combination that produced the idea of a circle, how would that idea of a circle interact with a way to calculate the ratio between a side length x and the number of sides of length x to generate a volume y?
+								- back to our original motion type combination that produced the idea of a circle, how would that idea of a circle interact with a way to calculate the ratio between a side length x and the number of sides of length x to generate a volume y, or a particular configuration of that function using e as a base?

 								- the exponent relationship between base x & target y (x ^ b = y) is related to the idea of multiplication (x * y = add x y times), which is related to the idea of an integral (iterate over each point in x range, which is a line of distance y, and add each y-distance value to get the integral, or area under the curve)